Scholarship Information - New Freshmen

 Note: New Incoming (First Time) freshman who were home schooled or received their GED in the state of Idaho will be reviewed separately for Freshman Scholarships as long as a student is fully admitted by the February 15th Application deadline and has an ACT/SAT score on record.

 How are Scholarships determined?

 Your eligibility for incoming freshman scholarships will be based on your ranking among other applicants in the pool.
 To rank you, we consider your high school GPA (unweighted) and your ACT or SAT score.
-Note: ISU takes the highest ACT (Composite score) or SAT (Critical Reading plus Math score) that is in the ISU system by February 15th.
+Note: ISU takes the highest ACT (Composite score) or SAT (Critical Reading plus Math score) that is in the ISU system by February 15th (on the same test date).
 Some scholarships are based on specific majors and some will require the recipient to have resided in Idaho for at least three years or be from a certain county in Idaho.
 We also have some incoming freshman awards that are based on leadership, talent and extracurricular involvement.
 We will look at all of these criteria when we consider you for our incoming freshman scholarships.

 Note: Renewable Freshman Scholarships are for Undergraduate Studies only.

 Some scholarship awarding is based on demonstrated financial need.
 To be considered for any need-based awards, you must complete the Free Application for Federal Student Aid (FAFSA) for the appropriate year.
 We encourage students to submit the FAFSA as soon as possible.
 The FAFSA is available online at http://www.fafsa.gov.
 If you need assistance with the FAFSA.gov, please contact the ISU Financial Aid Office at (208) 282-2756.

 There may be additional incoming freshmen scholarships which require a separate application.
 For more information, please visit BOSS.